thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ===============
 In no particular order:
     * Thanks to Emile Emery for his help in determining the best sorting algorithm to use and implementing it.
-    * Thanks to [Kryzar (Antoine Leudière)](https://github.com/kryzar) for his insight on UI as well as evaluating the quality of the code.
+    * Thanks to [Kryzar (Antoine Leudière)](https://github.com/kryzar) for his insight on UI as well as evaluating the quality of the code and more.